alejandroatacho/osu-KawataFuquila-CheatList/README.md

 A curated list of cheats exclusively for the **Kawata/Fuquila server for osu!** ❗ _Be warned: use of these cheats on the main server can lead to a ban._

+## ⚠️ Disclaimer <a name="disclaimer"></a>
+Use these cheats and clients at your own risk.
+While they are curated for use on Kawata and Fuquila servers, we bear no responsibility for any consequences resulting from their use.
+Always abide by the rules and guidelines set by the server administrators and never think of even using these on the official server called Bancho.

 ## Table of Contents
 - [Cheat List](#cheat-list)
 - [Client List](#kawata-client-list)